intersective/app/docs/accessibility/WCAG_CHECKLIST.md

 9. **VERIFY**: The header remains usable with support shown/hidden, notification badges, both avatar variants, and on Experiences pages
 10. Navigate to Messages and select a writable chat room
 11. **VERIFY**: Attach and Send remain visible and clickable at 2048x1048, 1366x768, 1024x768, and 390x844
-12. **VERIFY**: Before fallback cleanup, any vendor-overridden floating trigger does not obscure the chat action row
+12. **VERIFY**: The composer has no unused inline-end gap after the temporary fallback removal
+13. **VERIFY**: No accessiBe floating trigger is present after the environment's **Hide Trigger** setting is published
-13. Block the accessWidget script request and **VERIFY** that the body class and non-functional header trigger are removed
+14. Block the accessWidget script request and **VERIFY** that the body class and non-functional header trigger are removed

 #### 6. Text Spacing Support (WCAG 1.4.12)
 **Fixed in:** `global.scss`